git-wit/myfirstrepo/README.md

 # myfirstrepo
-this is my firsdt repository
+this is my first repository